pharmaboxfydp/pharmabox/README.md

 npx eslint . --ext .js,.jsx,.ts,.tsx --fix
 ```

+## Prisma Studio

+You can use Prisma Studio to help with development!
+You might run into issues with `next.js` since it stores environment variables in `.env.*`.
+So we can use `dotenv-cli` to store environment variables.
+To use Prisma Studio:

+1. Install `dotenv cli`. `npm install -g dotenv-cli`
+2. `dotenv -e .env.development -- npx prisma studio`

 ## Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->